October 31, 2019

 Study in USA

-Almost all of us have, at some point of time or the other in our live, had a desire to study abroad.
+Almost all of us have, at some point in time or other in our lives, had a desire to study abroad.
 The driving force behind this desire is a dream of a prosperous future.

 If one wants to reach a destination, one must know which path to take.
 One knows which road leads to the destination only when he or she has information.
 So the first part of the journey is acquainting oneself with available programs and educational institutions and what are their admission requirements.

 In the U.S., 4 types of degree courses are offered by educational institutions.
-They are Associate Degree, Bachelor’s Degrees, Master’s Degrees and Doctoral Degrees.
+They are Associate Degrees, Bachelor’s Degrees, Master’s Degrees and Doctoral Degrees.

-Note: Such degrees are diploma equivalent and should not be mistaken for bachelor’s degree.
+Note: Such degrees are diploma equivalent and should not be mistaken for bachelor’s degrees.

-Bachelor’s Degree: These are regular undergraduate degrees that are given in the field of Arts (B.A), Science (BSc), Fine Art (BFA) and Applied Science (BASc).
+Bachelor’s Degree: These are regular undergraduate degrees that are given in the fields of Arts (B.A), Science (BSc), Fine Art (BFA), and Applied Science (BASc).
 However, unlike in India, their course duration is 4 years instead of 3 years.
 Engineering courses like B. Tech fall under the category of Bachelor of Sciences (BSc) Most common standardized tests for Bachelor’s Degree programs are SAT and ACT.

-Master’s Degree: These are regular Master’s degree course and usually take 2 years to complete although, some programs can be of 1 year.
-The degrees are offered in the field of Arts (MA) & Fine Arts (MFA), Science (MSc) & Business Administration (MBA).
+Master’s Degree: These are regular Master’s degree courses and usually take 2 years to complete although, some programs can be of 1 year.
+The degrees are offered in the fields of Arts (MA) & Fine Arts (MFA), Science (MSc) & Business Administration (MBA).
 At the end of this program, a student is required to write and submit a Thesis.
-The most common standardized tests for Master’s Degree programs are GRE, GMAT, LSAT and MCAT.
+The most common standardized tests for Master’s Degree programs are the GRE, GMAT, LSAT, and MCAT.

 Doctoral Degree Programs: These are research degree programs.
 Students, after completing these programs get a PhD degree.
-One needs to have a post-graduate degree to get admission in PhD.
-Some PhD programs may also require an applicant to provide scores of standardized tests.
-Some of the doctoral degrees offered are Doctor of Philosophy (PhD), Juris Doctor (J.D) and Doctor of Medicine (M.D).
+One needs to have a post-graduate degree to get admission to a PhD.
+Some PhD programs may also require an applicant to provide scores on standardized tests.
+Some of the doctoral degrees offered are Doctor of Philosophy (PhD), Juris Doctor (J.D), and Doctor of Medicine (M.D).

 There are various ways of choosing a university.
-Before moving ahead, one should make a list of at least 10 universities or colleges in the U.S. that one plans to apply in future.
+Before moving ahead, one should make a list of at least 10 universities or colleges in the U.S. to which one plans to apply in the future.

-List based on RANK: One can prepare a list solely on the basis of a college or university’s domestic or global rankings.
-For that, one can go to any reputed University ranking website and get the list of top ranked universities or colleges in the U.S. Getting admission in any of these would surely kickstart one’s professional career.
+List based on RANK: One can prepare a list solely based on a college or university’s domestic or global rankings.
+For that, one can go to any reputed University ranking website and get the list of top-ranked universities or colleges in the U.S. Getting admission to any of these would surely kickstart one’s professional career.

-List based on CORE COMPETENCY: A list can be prepared for Universities/Colleges which excel in certain program as compared to others.
-For example, Harvard Business School is one of the top ranked institutions for MBA but it may not be highly ranked for other course streams like Arts and Sciences
+List based on CORE COMPETENCY: A list can be prepared for Universities/Colleges that excel in certain programs as compared to others.
+For example, Harvard Business School is one of the top-ranked institutions for MBA but it may not be highly ranked for other course streams like Arts and Sciences

-There is also a tendency for students from developing nations like India to check universities based on “Cost of Education”.
-One should definitely avoid making such list as the cost of education is anyway very high in the U.S..
-A student may have to spend $75,000 for MBA in a reputed university as compared to a less reputed one but at the end, that student will get better job and career opportunities in future.
+There is also a tendency for students from developing nations like India to check universities based on the “Cost of Education”.
+One should definitely avoid making such a list as the cost of education is anyway very high in the U.S..
+A student may have to spend $75,000 for an MBA in a reputed university as compared to a less reputed one but in the end, that student will get a better job and career opportunities in the future.

 To study in the U.S., it is essential to start early.
-Starting early gives ample time to the student to prepare for admission.
-In the U.S., Universities/Colleges offer 4 types of degrees – Associate, Bachelors, Masters and Doctoral.
-A student must make a list of at least 10 universities where he or she is going to apply.
+Starting early gives ample time for the student to prepare for admission.
+In the U.S., Universities/Colleges offer 4 types of degrees – Associate, Bachelor, Master and Doctoral.
+A student must make a list of at least 10 universities to which he or she is going to apply.

 Disclaimer: The content of the following article is based on the personal research of the writer.
 Readers are advised to exercise discretion.
 Student Cover will not be liable for any wrongful interpretation of the content of this article.